tkwidmer/personal_site/_pages/speaking.md

 # Speaking

 #### Upcoming
-- June 2nd 2015.
-San Francisco, CA [Patchwork.io Pride](https://ti.to/github-events/patchwork-sf-pride)
+  none

 #### Past
+- Presenter.
+"How to Optimize Your Personal Wealth While Working for a Startup.", [Uncubed.
+San Francisco.](http://sf.uncubed.com/) 2015.
+- Speaker. "...And So Can You!"
+[Patchwork.io Pride](https://ti.to/github-events/patchwork-sf-pride).
+San Francisco, CA. 2015
 - Guest Lecture. “[Trans] Gender 101: Introduction to the Trans Communities. ” Pacific Union College.
 2015
 - Speaker. "...And So Can You!"
 Trans Code SF.
 Speaker Night.
 SF LGBT Community Center.
 2014.
 - Guest Lecture. “[Trans] Gender 101: Introduction to the Trans Communities. ” Pacific Union College.
 2014